 The course is located at the Troy Howard Middle School in Belfast.
 Course features include: staring line on the football field with a long straightaway for a fair and safe start; a long gradual uphill just after the first mile; wide grass paths through a rolling meadow; several short and steep hills in the wooded part of the course; and a slight downhill for a fast finish.
 This is one of the most fan-friendly cross country courses will ever see.
 Just by standing at the start/finish area you will see the runners at least 5 times.
 The race distance for both boys and girls is 5,000 meters.

 Coaches must provide a predicted 5K seed time for each runner.
 The integrity of the seeding process depends on coaches providing accurate seed times.
+DO NOT seed your athletes with a slower seed time because they have to leave the meet early or with a faster seed time because they need to arrive late.
+Any coach violating the integrity of the seeding process will be risking the banning of their team from future editions of the meet.
 We will post the seeded sections on this website a few days before the meet.
 Athletes will not be moved from one section to another so seed with care!
 Runners should be able to run a 5K in under 40 minutes to compete in this meet.
 We will establish a 2 mile cut-off time that runners must meet or they will be asked to abandon the race.
 We will be using Hy-Tek Meet Manager, FinishLynx and IdentiLynx cameras, and Ipico shoe tags to administer the meet, and athletes will be identified by two hip numbers and their chest bib with their name.

 We hope that this unique format will allow coaches to run athletes together that are competing for the last spots on their varsity roster as the championship meets approach, and that the freshman races will be a unique experience for them as well as a showcase for the stars of the future.
 The format gives comparably skilled runners the opportunity to run against each other regardless of their position on their teams and gives a wider range of runners a chance to win awards.